Haleiwa Kayaking – North Shore Oahu

 The long stretch of Pua’ena Point is known for its gently rolling waves ideal for beginners to surfing.
 Family-friendly Kawela Bay is another option if you prefer small waves, and want some seclusion – it’s one of the most protected surfing areas in Haleiwa.
 Turtle Bay and Chuns are top choices for intermediate surfing.
 Many Haleiwa surfing sports are for surfers with years of experience riding the waves – surfing on places like Pipeline, Waimea, and Sunset Beach can be great places to watch the experts tackle the waves.

 The seven-mile stretch from Haleiwa to Sunset beach – also coined the ‘Seven Mile Miracle’- features world-class surfing spots like Waimea Bay, Pipeline, and Rocky Point.
 With more than twenty North Shore surfing locations around Haleiwa to visit, you’ll have an ideal place to surf whether you’re a beginner or an expert surfer.

 The best time of year for Haleiwa surfing is from mid-April to early June, and September to mid-December.

 When you’re ready to take a break from the waves and head for land, take a North Shore hike to Kaunala or the Kaimmiland trails to take in views of the entire North Shore.

-Looking for SUP and kayaking adventures?
-TripOutside features the best local shops in Haleiwa for kayaking and SUP gear rental and outdoor adventures.
+TripOutside features the best local shops in Haleiwa for surfing lessons, gear rental, and other outdoor adventures like paddleboarding and kayaking.